SAP-samples/analytics-cloud-datasphere-community-content/README.md

 Please check the documentation ["Community Content"](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/603e26204ce14bd8b5f9729a8123636f.html) how to download and install community content.
 Please follow the specific instructions shared in the readme of each project.

 Each project folder contains a detailed description of the content in its README file.
 It may also include additional sources of information if available such as a blog or a pdf documentation.
+Navigate to ["Releases"](https://github.com/SAP-samples/analytics-cloud-datasphere-community-content/releases) to download the content package.

 ## Known Issues
 No known issues.